Timi-Hasas/Blackjack_Game/README.md

 available on the board.
 To do this We have had to make a simplificated version of the game.
 The changes we have done are:
 - "As" card only have one value and is one
 - This is a 2 player game
+- Face cards appear on display only by his numeric value

 The game dynamic is:
 1) Turn on the board